enzymejs/enzyme-matchers/packages/jest-enzyme/README.md

 expect().toBeDisabled();
 ```

-Assert that the given wrapper is disabled:
+Assert that the given wrapper is disabled.

 ```js
 import React from 'react'